ArashMozhdehi/651-Final-Project-Mobile-UI/readme.md

 #### 2.3.
 Forgot Password

 User can click on “Forgot your password?” in case they forgot their credentials.
 User is then required to input the email address of the registered account for receiving a secure recovery code to reset password.
+An email will be sent to user with the recovery code.
+User can key in the recovery code to the mobile application.
+New password can be set for the account.

 <p align="center" width="100%">
     <img width="20%" src="/RzF9vUB[1].gif">